-Power outages from severe winter weather conditions in some cases have lasted several days.
+- Power outages from severe winter weather conditions in some cases have lasted several days.
 Such extended power outages can affect the delivery of critical services across the county.
-Ice on roads can also hinder the delivery of fuel further complicating transportation and preventing the refueling of generators providing temporary power to critical operations.

-Vulnerable populations, particularly individuals who are elderly, small infants, or individuals with health issues, can face serious threats from the cold in the event of power outages including frost bite or hyperthermia.
-Community shelters may need to be established to house individuals potentially exposed to hazardous conditions.
-Perspanse perspanding to calls for assistance or put themselves at risk in responding to calls for assistance.

-• Response personnel may be hindered in their response, or put themselves at risk, in responding to calls for assistance due to treacherous road conditions.

-• Lack of power can result in greater chances for house fires as individuals burn candles to provide lighting or light fires to stay warm.

-Lack of power can also result in incidents of carbon monoxide poisoning or death due in improper use and placement of generators as individuals run portable generators to provide power to lights, refrigerators, heaters, and other appliances.
-Frozen pipes as a result of extreme weather events can cause serious damage to homes as well as critical facilities and prevent the deliverof critical services to the community.
+Ice on roads can also hinder the delivery of fuel further complicating transportation and preventing the refueling of generators providing temporary power to critical operations. - Vulnerable populations, particularly individuals who are elderly, small infants, or individuals with health issues, can face serious threats from the cold in the event of power outages including frost bite or hyperthermia.
+Community shelters may need to be established to house individuals potentially exposed to hazardous conditions. - Response personnel may be hindered in their response, or put themselves at risk, in responding to calls for assistance due to treacherous road conditions. - Lack of power can result in greater chances for house fires as individuals burn candles to provide lighting or light fires to stay warm. - Lack of power can also result in incidents of carbon monoxide poisoning or death due in improper use and placement of generators as individuals run portable generators to provide power to lights, refrigerators, heaters, and other appliances. - · Frozen pipes as a result of extreme weather events can cause serious damage to homes as well as critical facilities and prevent the deliverof critical services to the community.

-The economic and financial consequences of a winter snw or ice storm incident will depend on several factors including the length of time the incident lasts, the extent of damages, the level of preparedness taken by communities prior to the incident, ow quickly repairs can be made, and how quickly community lifelines can be restored.
+.
+The economiand financial consequences of a winter snw or ice storm incident will depend on several factors including the length of time the incident lasts, the extent ofamages, the level of preparedness taken by communities prior to the incident, ow quickly repairs can be made, and how quickly community lifelines can be restored.
 A summary assessment of the winter snow and ice storms vulnerability and impacts to community lifelines is presented in Table 8.

-Table 8: Winter Snow and Ice Storm Vulnerability and Consequence by Lifeline Winternow and Ice Storms
+Table 8: Winter Snow and Ice Storm Vulnerability and Consequence by Lifeline

+Winternow and Ice Storms